She's just a scared hustler with a kind heart - Ghost's Oda Mae Brown

 But as Jacqui Dubois, who is playing her on the UK tour of the show, points out, the key thing is that she is a woman who is scared.
 Very, very scared.

-Ghost the Musical is at Eastbourne’s Congress Theatre from March 25-29 – the tale famously of Molly and Sam.
+Ghost the Musical is at The Hawth, Crawley from February 25-March 1; and Eastbourne’s Congress Theatre from March 25-29 – the tale famously of Molly and Sam.

 Walking back to their apartment late one night, a tragic encounter sees Sam murdered and his beloved girlfriend Molly alone, in despair and utterly lost.
 But with the help of a phony storefront psychic, Sam, trapped between this world and the next, tries to communicate with Molly in the hope of saving her from grave danger…